Hike up the tallest mountain in Vietnam, kayak through the scenic Halong Bay, and explore an elusive “theme park” in the mountains.

 Day 1 – 3: Hanoi

 Explore Vietnam’s Charming Capital

 Old Quarter: Getting lost in Hanoi’s Old Quarter is a strangely exciting experience.
-There’s much to do, from eating tasty street food, to sightseeing and spotting Vietnamese people selling fruits from bicycles.
+There’s much to do, from eating tasty street food to sightseeing and spotting Vietnamese people selling fruits on bicycles.
 The real fun, though, lies in trying to cross the chaotic streets — good luck dodging the endless stream of traffic!

 *Pro-tip: Visit earlier in the morning as it gets crowded with tour groups after lunchtime.

 Entrance fee: 30,000₫ (~S$1.80)